ANRGUSC/Jupiter/docs/source/Jevaluation.rst

 Jupiter Evaluation
 ==================

 We have built a runtime profiler for the purpose of gathering and analyzing relevant performance statistics while running Jupiter.
-The runtime profiler's purpose is to collect timestamp information either for all the tasks and incoming files, or file transfer process.
+The runtime profiler's purpose is to collect timestamp information either for all the tasks, compute nodes and incoming files, or file transfer process.
 This built-in runtime profiler runs at the same time with the deployed system without any further actions.

 Automatic evaluation script